-This vehicle is equipped with a 3500-lb winch.
+This vehicle is equipped with a 3500-lb winch (UFORCE 1000) or a 4500-lb winch (UFORCE XL 10000).
 A wireless remote control and a standard winch controller is located in the glove compartment.
 The winch controller power port is under the hood.
 To preserve battery power, only operate the winch while the engine is running.
-Please refer to your winch manual for further information or consult with your dealer on the use of the winch before using your vehicle.
+Please refer to the winch operation section of this manual for further information or consult with your dealer on the use of the winch before using your vehicle.